kkazala/generator-rush-conventionalcommits/README.md

 [![rush](https://img.shields.io/badge/rush-5.66.2-brightgreen)](https://rushjs.io/)
 [![yeoman generator](https://img.shields.io/badge/yeoman--generator-5.6.1-brightgreen)](https://yeoman.io/generators/)

-Add changelog generation based on [conventional commits](https://conventionalcommits.org/) convention to your rush monorepos.
+Add change file generation based on [conventional commits](https://conventionalcommits.org/) convention to your rush monorepos.
 See the [Rush and Conventional Commits Series](https://dev.to/kkazala/series/17133) for detailed description.

 >Important: This solution is using [ProjectChangeAnalyzer](https://api.rushstack.io/pages/rush-lib.projectchangeanalyzer/) class which is still in BETA and may change.
 It is NOT recommended to use this API in a production environment.